sulianthual/thebookofthings/README.md

 2) run main.py from the main folder ($python3 main.py or $python main.py)

-3) Alternatively, you can simply run a compiled executable for your platform (windows, mac or linux).
-Executables (updated occasionally) are available on my webpage [here](https://sites.google.com/site/sulianthual/thebookofthings).
+3) Alternatively, you can simply download the executable for either windows, mac or linux [here](https://sulianthual.itch.io/the-book-of-things).